Adrian Zmed: Television

-In 1978, Zmed made his television debut, appearing as Marty Decker in two episodes of Starsky & Hutch.
-From there, he won the role of Socks Palermo in the short-lived television series Flatbush (1979), based upon the film The Lords of Flatbush.
+In 1978, Zmed made his television debut, appearing as Marty Decker in an episode of Starsky & Hutch.
+From there, he won the role of Socks Palermo in the short-lived television series Flatbush (1979).
 Following the show's cancellation, he was cast as Frankie Millardo in Goodtime Girls, which lasted one season (1980).
 He had guest roles on such series as Angie, I'm a Big Girl Now and Bosom Buddies, and made a guest appearance on An Evening at the Improv in 1982.

-Zmed reached celebrity status as Officer Romano in ABC's T.J.
-Hooker.
+Zmed reached celebrity status as Officer Romano in ABC's T. J. Hooker.
 He played Fred Feliciano in Victims for Victims: The Theresa Saldana Story (1984) and made guest appearances on a number of television shows throughout the 1980s and 1990s, including Hotel, Empty Nest, Murder, She Wrote and Caroline in the City.
-He left T.J.
-Hooker in 1985 when the show moved to CBS, choosing instead to replace Deney Terrio as host of Dance Fever for its final two seasons.
+After T.J.
+Hooker was cancelled by ABC in 1985, he was offered the job of host of Dance Fever for its final two seasons, replacing Deney Terrio.
+This left him unable to return to T.J.
+Hooker when it was later picked up by CBS.

-He has appeared as himself on VH1's I Love the 80s, Saturday Night Live and The Bozo Show.
+He has appeared as himself on VH1's I Love the '80s, Saturday Night Live and The Bozo Show.
 He appeared as Basil (the "floating head") on the soap opera Passions and participated in VH1's Confessions of a Teen Idol.